micl2e2/tg-focus/README.md

 docker run -d docker.io/micl2e2/tg-focus
 ```

-2. Login your telegram account first, here it needs API ID, API HASH,
+2. Login your telegram account first, here you should provide API ID,
-and your phone number:
+API HASH, and your phone number:

 ```sh
 docker exec -it <container-name> tf-conf auth
 ```

-3. If logined successfullly, a new chat named `TG-FOCUS` will be
+3. If logined successfullly, a new chat named *TG-FOCUS* will be
    created, the subsequent messages will be filtered and forwarded to
    this chat.

 4. Change the *Focus Filter*s any time you like, to make adjustment on
-   the messages you would like to see on that chat.
+   the messages you'd like to receive on that chat.

 ```sh
 docker exec -it <container-name> tf-conf filters